Laurent-Bardi/ULB/README.md

  perl install_ulb.pl -p /usr/local/ULB -i ens19 -a 10.56.64.19 -b 10.56.65.8  -n 8
 </code>

 Here you see that the first machine will became the master.
-Feel free to test by rebooting /making shutdown-restart of the machine that virtual  IP<sub>rb1-rb2</sub> move from one machine to the other.
+You are welcome to test by rebooting /making shutdown-restart of the machine that virtual  IP<sub>rb1-rb2</sub> move from one machine to the other.

+Security : on the 2 machines, edit the file /etc/network/interfaces.d/ucarp_$interface (the one you use with -i  parameter when doing install) and change "ucarp-password totolitoto" with a password of max 20 characters.

 <h3>
 Redirectors
 </h3>
-Now we are going to define waht redirectors we want.
-Each must be run on the two machines (otherwise they will not makes the same redirections).
+Now we are going to define what redirectors we want.
+Each must be run on the two machines (otherwise they will not make the same redirections).

 <h4>
 Example 1 DNS